kaveh808/kons-9/README.md

 ## How To Run kons-9

-This code currently runs in sbcl on MacOS and Linux.
-We need developers to work on sbcl/Windows, as well.
-The system currently uses OpenGL as a graphics engine.
+This code currently runs in SBCL on MacOS, Linux, and Windows.
+The system currently uses OpenGL as a graphics engine, though we are working on moving to Vulkan/Metal.

 Download the code and load the local directory: